 Element 11 has several groups of amazing volunteers who help keep us safe or put the pieces back together when we've had a little too much fun or when serious problems happen.
-Rangers are volunteers from the community who serve as nonconfrontational mediators, problem solvers, information bearers, and all around helpful sorts.
+Rangers are volunteers from the community who serve as non-confrontational mediators, problem solvers, information bearers, and all around helpful sorts.
 Rangers can be seen throughout the event meeting people, working out problems, and enjoying the art.
 Rangers work burn perimeters, check the roads for lost people or stranded vehicles, and so much more.

 Element 11's medical staff is made up of medical professionals who volunteer their time and skills.
 They are ready to respond when medical attention is needed- either for minor cuts and scrapes or emergency prehospital care for traumatic injuries.
+We also have a "Sanctuary" with trained volunteers to assist anyone needing psychological support.
+They are located next to Ranger/Medical HQ.
 Help from Rangers and/or Medical services is available 24 hours a day at Headquarters (the Red Cross flag) and Ranger outposts.